Future Stadium Developments

 outlets that the queues never seem to get too long.

-bottles of Budweiser and cans of Tetley beer.
-At the
+the form of bottles of Budweiser and cans of Tetley

-far end of the concourse is a large flat screen
+beer.
+At the far end of the concourse is a large flat

-television showing Sky Sports.
-I don't know whether it
+screen television showing Sky Sports.
+I don't know

-is the American influence at Old Trafford, but I
+whether it is the American influence at Old Trafford,

-noticed on my last visit that after buying food or
+but I noticed on my last visit that after buying food

-drink, that the attendant would always say; 'Enjoy the
+or drink, that the attendant would always say; 'Enjoy

 The away fans section is set back from the pitch as there is a disabled area to its front.
 The leg room between rows is a little tight, as well as the space between the seats themselves.
 This results in most away fans standing throughout the game.
 The good thing though, is that the away fans can really make some noise from this part of the stadium.